-Join us for bingo and pull tabs every Tuesday, Wednesday or Thursday evening for some action packed bingo fun where everyone is welcome.
+Join us for bingo every Tuesday, Wednesday, or Thursday evening for some action-packed bingo fun where everyone is welcome.
 We start at 6:00 pm with four games for the Early Birds and regular games begin at 6:30.
-We provide many different games and rotate them every night so each evening of games provide a little different entertainment.
+We provide many different games and rotate them every night so each evening of games provides a little different entertainment.
 Jackpots accumulate nightly until won so they can reach over $1000.00 dollars.

 * A minimum age of 12 years old is required to enter the hall during bingo hours.

 Remember by playing bingo at our hall you help support Kitsap communities.
 Since we are a non-profit organization all proceeds from bingo sales are used for West Side Improvement Club projects and the charities that we support.
 Without support from our bingo players, we would not be able to help all the people we do.
 Please join us and meet some new friends and enjoy some time out while helping your local neighborhood.

 In 1961, we started providing public bingo games making us the oldest Kitsap bingo hall remaining in service.
 Although in 1972 bingo services were halted in the state of Washington while tax laws were straightened out bingo resumed the same year and has since been a popular activity to thousands of local residents.